monirulHaque/Automata-and-Computability/readme.md

 # Lecture 2

-## More Example problems Regular Language to DFA
+## More Example problems of Regular Language to DFA

 <details>
 <summary>